magento/pwa-studio/pwa-devdocs/src/peregrine/routing/index.md

 It's `upward.yml` configuration tells the server to return an `index.html` page created from a [template file][].
 The content of this file is the same for all page types.

-After the browser loads the application, routing is handled client-side.
+After the browser loads the application shell, routing is handled client-side.

 ### Routes component

 Used inside the [App component][], the [Routes component][] provides the switch logic for deciding which component to use to render the main content for the current route.

-Venia requires routes not defined in the Magento backend, such as _Create account_ or full a page _Checkout_, these routes are assigned components in this file.
+Venia has routes not defined in the Magento backend, such as _Create account_ or full page _Checkout_.
-The MagentoRoute component handles the routes that are Magento-specific.
+These routes are assigned components which render content for those pages in the Routes component.

 ### MagentoRoute component

-The [MagentoRoute component][] is the UI component responsible for rendering the page content for a Magento route.
+The [MagentoRoute component][] handles the routes that are Magento-specific, such as a product or category page.
 It uses its [Peregrine talon][] counterpart to determine which component to display.

 ### useMagentoRoute() talon